 A brief peek back at what went right and what went wrong in Week 8:

-Let’s look forward to the best plays for Week 10:
+The past is behind us - time to look ahead to the best plays for Week 9:

 Reminder: your Main Slate roster will include 1 QB, 2 RB, 3 WR, and a Super Flex (any offensive player, including QB).
-The Main Slate this week explodes with 14 games to choose from, including first looks at top PAC-12 teams.
-Injuries have taken some of the shine off of Houston-Cinci and Clemson-Notre Dame, but it’s still a strong slate with the additional games.
+The Main Slate this week includes 11 games, including many likely blowouts (only 3 games have point-spreads under a TD), but a lot of household names will be in play.

 Note: you will need a FanDuel account, but you do not need to make a deposit to join this contest, all these games are free and just for bragging rights.

 Can you defeat me and the competition this week?
-Only the Main Slate contest this week.
+We only have the Main Slate contest this week.
 Join by copying the below URL into your browser.